 mixed sesame seeds(ContainsSesame)

 water (for the rice)

 water (for the sauce)

 Heat a large frying pan over a medium-high heat.
-When the pan is hot, add the mixed sesame seeds (see ingredients list) and toast, tossing, until golden, 2-3 minutes.
-Transfer to a small bowl.
+When the pan is hot, add the mixed sesame seeds (see ingredients) and toast, tossing, until golden, 2-3 minutes.
+Transfer to a second small bowl.

 Return the frying pan to a medium-high heat with a drizzle of olive oil.
-Add the carrot and broccolini with a splash of water and cook, tossing, until tender, 5-6 minutes.
-Season with salt and pepper, then transfer to a medium bowl and cover to keep warm.
+Cook the carrot and broccolini with a splash of water, tossing, until tender, 5-6 minutes.
+Season with salt and pepper, then transfer to a medium bowl.

 Return the frying pan to a high heat with a drizzle of olive oil.
-When the oil is hot, cook the chicken, tossing occasionally, until browned and cooked through, 4-5 minutes.
-Add the teriyaki sauce, soy sauce and water (for the sauce) and cook until bubbling and reduced, 30 seconds.
+When the oil is hot, cook the chicken, tossing occasionally, until browned and cooked through, 4-5 minutes (cook in batches if your pan is getting crowded).
+Add the teriyaki sauce, soy sauce and water (for the sauce) and cook until bubbling and reduced slightly, 30 seconds.

 Thinly slice the coriander.
 Divide the garlic rice between bowls.
 Top with the teriyaki chicken (plus any excess sauce from the pan) and the veggies.
 Sprinkle over the coriander and toasted sesame seeds.
 Serve with the Japanese mayo.